-Event Host: The event host is an individual, working either for a local mountain or organization that produces and promotes events approved by the IFSA.
-The event host is ultimately responsible for adhering to and following all safety protocol outlined and established by the IFSA.
+Event Organizer: The event organizer is an individual, working either for a local mountain or organization that produces and promotes events approved by the IFSA.
+The event organizer is ultimately responsible for adhering to and following all safety protocol and guidelines outlined and established by the IFSA.

-Technical Director: Under the direction of the event host, the technical director (TD) is responsible for the competition aspect of each event.
+Technical Director: Under the direction of the event organizer, the technical director (TD) is responsible for the competition aspect of each event.
 TDs are experienced and competent in event management, safety guidelines, and following IFSA rules and best operating practices.
 The TD, with input from the head judge, has the final authority on the safety of the event as well as any issues resulting in conflict.
 This includes any interpretation of rules and protocols laid out in the IFSA handbook such as venue features and closures.
+The event organizer and TD will interface with ski patrol to establish that an emergency response plan is in place.

 Head Judge: The head judge is responsible for ensuring consistency in judging and managing the activities of the other judges.
 The head judge should set the tone of every event in regards to safety, including severely penalizing athletes for poor decision making and/or execution in the development/performance of their line.
-The head judge in conjunction with technical director, will decide athlete cuts for the successive competition rounds.
+The head judge in conjunction with technical director will determine athlete cuts for successive competition rounds.
 All cuts shall be discussed with the judge panel to assure fair and natural cuts are made.
-The head judge, along with the TD, has the authority to disqualify an athlete for breaking any IFSA rules, resort or host mountain rules, or for poor sportsmanship.
+The head judge, along with the TD, has the authority to disqualify an athlete for breaking any IFSA rules, event organizer rules, resort or host mountain rules, or for poor sportsmanship.